GMMB, Inc.

-GMMB, Inc. is a political communications and advertising firm based in Washington, D.C. with additional offices in Seattle and San Francisco.
+GMMB, Inc. is a political communications and advertising firm based in Washington, D.C., with additional offices in Seattle and San Francisco.
 Founded by Jim Margolis, it is the largest Democratic consulting firm in the United States.

 Foundation

-Margolis served as an advisor to both of President Obama's campaigns as well as former Secretary of State Hillary Clinton's 2016 presidential campaign.
+Margolis served as an advisor to both of President Obama's campaigns, and former Secretary of State Hillary Clinton's 2016 presidential campaign.
 In April 2019, Senator Kamala Harris (D-CA) hired GMMB and Margolis to her team of strategists on her presidential campaign.